leomenezessz/pyppium/docs/index.md

 ## Philosophy

-Pyppium is trying to work on the technical layer to abstract some Appium's behaviors to help on QA usability.
+Pyppium tries to work on the technical layer to abstract some Appium's behaviors to help on QA usability.
 With Pyppium you will see:

-:octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*</br>
+:octicons-check-circle-16: *Screen Object Pattern with abstractions to fetch elements.*</br>
-:octicons-check-circle-16: *Cross Mobile Testing focus, with some utilities to commons problems.*</br>
+:octicons-check-circle-16: *Cross Mobile Testing focus, with utilities to aid with common problems.*</br>
-:octicons-check-circle-16: *Focus on QA daily problems, like waits, configurations and some boilerplate.*</br>
+:octicons-check-circle-16: *Focus on QA daily problems, like waits, configurations and boilerplates.*</br>

 ## Especial Thanks

  Pyppium makes use of many packages to try to deliver a good framework.
-And of course, these packages are amazing!
+And these packages are amazing, but this should go without saying!

  - [Appium-Python-Client](https://pypi.org/project/Appium-Python-Client/)
  - [PyYAML](https://pypi.org/project/PyYAML/)